KenzieMac130/kenziemac130-github.io/obj-mtl/mtl-subsurface.md

 ```

 ### Conversion to Color/Distance
-* When writing: The application **must** follow this formula to convert a color, distance pair into the radius vector as necessary\:
+* When writing: The application **may** follow this formula to convert a color, distance pair into the radius vector as necessary\:

 ``` glsl
 /* Convert subsurface color, and distance into a radius vector. */ vec3 sss_radius = sss_color.rgb * sss_distance;
 ```

-* When reading: The application **must** follow this formula to convert the radius vector into a color, distance pair as necessary\:
+* When reading: The application **may** follow this formula to convert the radius vector into a color, distance pair as necessary\:

 ``` glsl
 /* Convert radius vector into subsurface color, and distance scalar.